 - Iron.
 An essential mineral, iron has many important functions in your body.
 It’s necessary for the transport of oxygen in red blood cells.

 - Vitamin C. This well-known vitamin is an antioxidant that is important for immune function and skin health

 Beets also support the health of your brain, heart, and digestive system.
 In addition, they are a great incorporation to a balanced diet, boost athletic performance, help alleviate inflammation, and possibly slow the growth of cancer cells.

 As with any food, the overconsumption of beets can lead to some health problems for a small percentage of people.
 Risks of overconsumption include:

-Increased risk of kidney stones: Since beets are high in the compound oxalate, eating too many can contribute to kidney stone formation.
+- Increased risk of kidney stones: Since beets are high in the compound oxalate, eating too many can contribute to kidney stone formation.
 Fortunately, a diet with sufficient amount of calcium can help significantly reduce these risks, so if you're nervously asking 'are beets high in oxalates', the risk might be lower than you think.

 If you aren't sure if beets are safe to eat for you, or you aren't sure how much is safe for you personally to consume, consult your primary doctor for advice.

 Beets are not only nutritious but also incredibly delicious and easy to incorporate into your diet.